mahdibahlouli/mahdibahlouli/README.md

 <details>
  <summary><h3>👨 About Me </h3></summary>
 I
   really like using Linux as my computer's operating system, and I'm a big fan of open-source software.
 I've loved computers since I was a kid, and I enjoy learning new things because it's fun for me.
 I try to stay focused and do things regularly.
 Every day, I work on becoming a better version of myself, both in my personal life and in my interests in technology.
-Let's connect if you share a passion for Linux and open source, and we can learn and grow together.

   </details>